Little Miss Sunshine: Casting

 When choosing the cast for the film, directors Jonathan Dayton and Valerie Faris were assisted by casting directors Kim Davis and Justine Baddeley who had worked with them on previous music videos.
-The directors had initially settled on Greg Kinnear to portray Richard Hoover.
-However, for the character of Sheryl Hoover, they considered several actresses before deciding on Australian actress Toni Collette.
 Davis and Baddeley traveled to "every English-speaking country" to search for the actress to portray Olive Hoover, and they finally chose actress Abigail Breslin through an audition when she was six.
 Paul Dano was cast as Dwayne two years before production began and in preparation for portraying his character, spent a few days taking his own vow of silence.
-Alan Arkin, who portrayed Edwin Hoover, was initially considered too young for the role.

 The role of Frank, the suicidal Proust scholar, was originally written for Bill Murray, and there was also studio pressure for Robin Williams.
-The directing duo chose Steve Carell for the role a few months before filming began, and in an interview revealed: "When we met with Steve Carell, we didn't know he could do this based upon what he had done.
+The directing duo chose Steve Carell for the role a few months before filming began, and in an interview revealed, "When we met with Steve Carell, we didn't know he could do this based upon what he had done.
 But when we met with him and talked to him about the character, the tone of the movie and the way we were approaching it, he was right on the same page with us."
 Although known to Comedy Central viewers for many years as a correspondent on the highly rated satirical news program The Daily Show with Jon Stewart, at the time Carell was cast for Little Miss Sunshine, he was relatively unknown in Hollywood.
 Producers of the film were worried that he was not a big enough star and did not have much acting experience.